MontiCore/EmbeddedMontiArc/README.md

 Finally with addCoco one can specify cocos which are checked on the OCL AST.

 Below is an example conf file CnCExt.conf and an ocl file whoch imports the former.

+> Modify the examples in such a way that they work for EmbeddedMontiArc and not for MontiArc anymore (since this is the EmbeddedMontiArc repo and docu)

 ```
 package tagDef;